 - Total = Taxable Value + VAT Amount

-At the end, the column totals for taxable value, VAT amount and Total are given.
-These totals will be used in billing summary section.
+In the end, the column totals for taxable value, VAT amount and Total are given.
+These totals will be used in the billing summary section.

 4. Billing Summary and Other Details